mattmacleod/redisq/README.md

 - Create a new queue using `Redisq.new(queue_name)`
 - Push items on to the queue using `#push` - e.g. `queue.push('Test data')`
 - Consume items from the queue using `#each`, which will block forever until an item is available, and yield the item
-- Consume a single item using `#pop`
+- Consume a single item using `#pop`, which will block until an item is available
-- Pop an item

 ### Basic usage
 ```ruby